RomanBelkov/TRIK_Dispenser/README.md

-TRIK_Dispenser
+TRIK Dispenser
 ==============

-This is a repo containing all the code related to Dispenser robo
+This is a repository that contains code related to TRIK-based Dispenser robot